cmdlab/pyGWBSE/README.md

   - `pmg config --add PMG_DEFAULT_FUNCTIONAL PBE_54`

 ## Examples
 To get started using *py*GWBSE, various tutorials and examples have been created using Jupyter Notebooks.
-These notebooks demonstrate the basic functionality of Hetero2d to enable users to quickly learn how to use the various modules within this package.
+These notebooks demonstrate the basic functionality of *py*GWBSE to enable users to quickly learn how to use the various modules within this package.
 These can be found under pyGWBSE/examples.

 ## Issues Installing
 1. If you have a new install you likely do not have the gcc compiler that pymatgen requires.
 In that case run